Radiative corrections to decays of the 125 GeV Higgs boson in the complex Higgs triplet model: Introduction

 There are many previous works discussing radiative corrections in the context of the simple extended Higgs models with $\rho=1$ at tree level.
 In two-Higgs doublet models (2HDMs), the influence of one-loop corrections to the Higgs boson couplings~\cite{Kanemura:2004mg,Kanemura:2014dja,Kanemura:2015mxa,Arhrib:2015hoa,Kanemura:2016sos}, the decays of $h$~\cite{Kanemura:2019kjg,Kanemura:2018yai,Altenkamp:2017ldc} and heavy Higgs bosons~\cite{Aiko:2021can,Kanemura:2022ldq,Aiko:2022gmz,Krause:2019qwe,Akeroyd:1998uw,Akeroyd:2000xa,Krause:2016oke,Krause:2016xku} are investigated.
 Similar studies have also been performed in the framework of the Higgs singlet model (HSM)~\cite{Bojarski:2015kra,Kanemura:2015fra,Kanemura:2016lkz,Altenkamp:2018bcs,Egle:2023pbm}.
 Recently, two-loop corrections to $h$ observables are also discussed in Refs.~\cite{Braathen:2019pxr,Braathen:2019zoh,Braathen:2020vwo,Sturm:2022hak,Aiko:2023nqj,Degrassi:2023eii,Degrassi:2024qsf,Degrassi:2025pqt}.
 As a public tool to perform the numerical evaluations of higher-order corrections in the above extended Higgs models, the authors of this paper have developed the \texttt{H-COUP} program~\cite{Kanemura:2017gbi,Kanemura:2019slf,Aiko:2023xui}.
-Apart from this program, other public tools such as {\tt 2HDECAY}~\cite{Krause:2018wmo}, {\tt ewN2HDECAY}~\cite{Engeln:2018mbg}, {\tt EWsHDECAY}~\cite{Egle:2023pbm}, {\tt profecy4f}~\cite{Denner:2019fcr}, and {\tt FlexibleDecay}~\cite{Athron:2021kve} are also available.
+Apart from this program, other public tools such as {\tt 2HDECAY}~\cite{Krause:2018wmo}, {\tt ewN2HDECAY}~\cite{Engeln:2018mbg}, {\tt EWsHDECAY}~\cite{Egle:2023pbm}, {\tt profecy4f}~\cite{Denner:2019fcr}, and {\tt FlexibleDecay}~\cite{Athron:2021kve} are also available. {\tt 2HDECAY}, {\tt ewN2HDECAY}, and {\tt EWsHDECAY} calculate the full NLO corrections to the two-body decays of all Higgs bosons in a given extended Higgs model. {\tt Prophecy4f} computes full NLO corrections for specific decay modes, namely the four-body decays of CP-even Higgs bosons into four-fermion final states, in the HSM and 2HDMs. {\tt FlexibleDecay} incorporates various BSM models and computes higher-order corrections to the Higgs boson decays without BSM loop effects.
 The difference between these programs and {\tt H-COUP} is the following. {\tt H-COUP} evaluates the full one-loop corrections to all major decay modes of $h$ and additional Higgs bosons within a common renormalization scheme for various extended Higgs models, thereby enabling a systematic comparison of predictions among different models.

 The importance of precision calculations is also applied to the models with triplet scalar extensions.
 In Ref.~\cite{Blank:1997qa}, a renormalization scheme was proposed to evaluate higher order corrections to the electroweak precision parameters in the model with a real triplet scalar field.
 The renormalization scheme was extended to the CHTM in Ref.~\cite{Kanemura:2012rs}.
 In Refs.~\cite{Aoki:2012yt,Aoki:2012jj}, the authors proposed an on-shell renormalization scheme for the Higgs sector in the CHTM, and clarified the importance of one-loop corrections of Higgs boson couplings to weak gauge bosons and Higgs self-couplings.
 However, radiative corrections to the Yukawa interactions were not studied in Refs.~\cite{Aoki:2012yt,Aoki:2012jj}.
 Furthermore, the scalar mixing angles were not determined in a gauge independent way~\cite{Yamada:2001px, Freitas:2002um, Espinosa:2002cd}.